-While forgiveness does not mean an absence of consequences, it does mean that the relationship is mended and restored.
+While forgiveness may mean that the relationship is mended and restored, it does not imply the absence of consequences.
 Consequences may include campus community service, fines, probations, accountability groups/persons, counseling, suspension, dismissal, or whatever is deemed necessary.
 All disciplinary decisions will be made after careful consideration of what is best for the community and the student.
 Consistency will be strived for in dealing with particular actions and situations.